 As a survivor of molestation, rape, or sexual assault, you may be eligible to bring civil claims against the person who abused you, and any organization or entity that enabled the harm.
 Crowe Arnold & Majors, LLP, can hold predators accountable and fight for the justice you deserve.

-To discuss your sexual assault case with a compassionate Dallas personal injury lawyer, please contact us to arrange a free and confidential consultation.
+To discuss your sexual assault case with a compassionate sexual assault victim attorney, please contact us to arrange a free and confidential consultation.